microtrain/bootcamp/10-MySQL/05-MySQLWithPHP.md

 # MySQL with PHP

-In this lesson we will use PHP's PDO library to work with our database.
+In this lesson, we will use PHP's PDO library to work with our database.

 The first step is to create a connection to your database.
-You connection script will likely be part of larger configuration.
+Your connection script will likely be part of a larger configuration.

 Under your example.com create the file *core/db_connect.php*